mit-dci/lit/brontide/README.md

 This package has intentionally been designed so it can be used as a standalone package for any projects needing secure encrypted+authenticated communications between network enabled programs.

+This package requires additional attribution.
+Please see [license](LICENSE) for details.